There’s lots of information on the basics of WordPress:

 - Choose appropriate categories (which can and are used to display just pertinent events on different pages).

-- Important and major event tags are displayed in the sidebar of most pages (when Upcoming and Major Events implemented).
+- Important and major event tags are displayed in the sidebar of most pages (when Upcoming and Major Events implemented.
+This widget should be hidden if calendar is out of date. .

 - The calendar is at http://stpaulandstandrew.org/calendar/ .
-Calendar should be added to the menu when it is up to date (and hidden if not).
+Calendar should be added to the menu when it is up to date (and hidden if not up to date).

 Sermons are posts with a category of the pastor’s sermons.
 This will automagically post the sermons on their sermon page.
 Audio should be minified.
 Video should be posted to YouTube or Vimeo (as our server doesn’t have the horsepower).